Rome restaurant guide

 of Tuscany is famous for its steaks (bistecca alla

 Fiorentina) and sweets (Saporelli and Panforte of Siena,

 for ex.), the cuisine of Abruzzi for its meat dishes,

-the region of Milan for its "risotto" (rice with saffron)
+the region of Milan for its "risotto" (rice)

 tomatoes.
 The region of Piedmont is renowned for its wines, its truffles, and for its sophisticated chocolates.

 Only the very best and famous Italian restaurants

 have a large selection of many dishes from various regions,